 Parents are actively involved in the school through the Parent Teacher Student Association (PTSA), booster clubs for athletics and performing arts, and the School Site Council.
 Parents are encouraged to be part of their student's education and are welcome to meet with staff members to improve the learning experiences for their student.
 In addition to these more traditional activities, the school provides unique services through the Parent Center.
 The Center's bilingual staff help parents understand the academic procedures and services of the school and provide a cultural support system to the parents and students.
-The addition of a Teleparent service has made it possible for teachers, administrators and staff to more frequently and completely communicate with parents about their children's progress in school, school events, meetings, and opportunities to become involved with the school as a member of PTSA, ELAC, Site Council, booster clubs, and other activities mentioned above.
+The 2008/2009 school year will invite parents the opportunity to participate in the Parent Institute for Quality Education (PIQE).
+This program offers parents a useful curriculum that is helpful in their students transition from high school to post-secondary education.
+The addition of the Teleparent service has made it possible for teachers, administrators and staff to more frequently and completely communicate with parents about their children's progress in school, school events, meetings, and opportunities to become involved with the school as a member of PTSA, ELAC, Site Council, booster clubs, and other activities mentioned above.
 Parents are always welcome to participate in the school leadership committee as well as the WASC committee positions.
 The school publishes and communicates all information to the community in Spanish and English to ensure maximum distribution and comprehension of information by the parent community.

-Student Enrollment by Grade Level
+Student Enrollment by Grade Level (School Year 2007-08)